Auto Collision Repair Process

 - Bodywork, dent, scratches, etc

 - Prepping the body for a high quality build

 - Trimming edges

 - Fitting the headlight buckets

-The ultimate goal of the paint preparation phase is to shape the body of your car to its original state.
+The ultimate goal of the paint preparation phase is to shape the body of your car to its original state, before the collision.

 Sanding Your Car

 After sanding the bondo, block sanding, and working on the body filler, we apply the primer.
 Sanding the body filler and primer is the the fine-tuning stages.
-Before each coat is applied, sanding as needed.
+We sand after applying each each coat.

 Masking Your Vehicle

 We mask your car and give it a final wipe down, then we spray on primer.